Bachelor of Science with Honours

 Criminal Record check and Occupational Health Screening costs

-Occupational Health Screening is required in advance of becoming a student (those with confirmed places).
+Occupational Health Screening will also be carried out for new students.
 Costs associated with this are currently £35 for initial health screening with an additional £50 charge should vaccinations be required.
 A further Hepatitis B vaccination may be required if a student is allocated a placement in a clinical or hospital setting at an additional cost of £90.
-Please note these are 2020/21 prices that are subject to change for 2022/23.
+Please note these are 2021/22 prices that are subject to change for 2022/23.